syncerax/syncerax.github.io/_posts/2019-03-01-python-quickstart.md

 object_name.method_name([args])
 {% endhighlight %}

 **Note:** Python often trades off a little flexibility for simplicity.
 For instance, the `print` function prints a `\n` by default for cleanliness, while allowing the programmer to specify an alternate value for the `end` parameter.
 Another example is the `input` function, which always returns a string.
-To accept values of other datatypes, we have to cast the value entered by the user to the required type.
+To accept values of other data types, we have to cast the value entered by the user to the required type.

 # Arithmetic operations
 Python comes with a rich set of arithmetic operations.